 I usually use cucumbers, carrots, cabbage, french beans and pineapple.
 For tougher vegetables such as carrots, cabbage and french beans, you might want to blanch the vegetables quickly in boiling water and then quickly dip it into ice cold water to maintain the crunchiness.
 Some recipes will ask you to add salt to soften and squeeze the water out of the vegetables but I’ve tried it and the difference is very little.
 The original recipe uses peanuts but I prefer cashew nuts.

 The whole cutting and preparation of the vegetables does take up a bit of time while the cooking is really quick.
+I usually cut it into strips but you can also use a food processor to slice it thinly.

 How long can Achar be kept?